 Everyone knows it’s illegal to hit someone or something with your car and then drive away without providing any information regarding your identity and insurance information, but most people only know that basic concept.
-Here are some things a San Diego criminal lawyer believes you should know about the criminal act of hit and run, especially if you are charged with the crime.
+Here are some things a Vista hit and run lawyer believes you should know about the criminal act of fleeing the scene of an accident, especially if you are charged with the crime.

 Even if someone rams their car into yours, you are required to pull over and exchange information with them.
 Failing to do so means you could be charged with a fleeing the scene of an accident.

 Even if the only injured person in an accident was your passenger, you can still be charged with felony hit and run.
-Yes, that even means that if you were hit by someone else and your passenger was injured, you could still face felony charges for hit and run if you leave the scene without exchanging information.
+That even means that if you were hit by someone else and your passenger was injured, you could still face felony charges for hit and run if you leave the scene without exchanging information.
 You can also face felony charges even if you thought everyone was ok but someone else involved in the accident was injured.

 While accidents involving a pedestrian, a cyclist or another vehicle are more serious types of hit and run crashes, you can still be charged with fleeing the scene of an accident if you run into someone’s property, including a mailbox, tree or pet.
 It’s also worth noting that it doesn’t matter if your car was damaged during this accident, if the other person’s property was damaged, you can face misdemeanor charges.
 If you hit an unattended car or other property, you must leave a note with your insurance, name and contact information or visit the nearest police station to report the accident.

-If you have been accused of fleeing the scene of a car accident without providing identification, please call San Diego hit and run defense attorney Peter M. Liss at (760) 643-4050 or (858) 486-3024.
+If you have been accused of fleeing the scene of a car accident without providing identification, please call Vista hit and run lawyer Peter M. Liss at (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by JustinLing